 There are many opportunities for residents to engage in clinical, quality improvement and basic science research at Virginia Mason.
-Our faculty supports residents throughout all stages of the research process, from obtaining Institutional Review Board (IRB) consultation to polishing oral case presentations.
+Our faculty supports residents throughout all stages of the research process, from obtaining Institutional Review Board (IRB) consultation to polishing oral case presentations and publishing journal articles.
 Residents work with faculty associated with the hospital as well as our research centers on a variety of projects.

 The Benaroya Research Institute

 Virginia Mason is home to Benaroya Research Institute (BRI), which is an international leader in immune system and autoimmune disease research, translating discoveries to real life applications.
 BRI is one of the few research institutes in the world dedicated to finding causes and cures to eliminate autoimmune diseases including: Type 1 diabetes, arthritis, lupus, multiple sclerosis, scleroderma and many others.
 There are many opportunities for residents to get involved in BRI projects.

 The Center for Health Care Improvement Science